Many students think that an object that is moving along a curved path will continue to follow a curved path when its motion becomes unconstrained

 References

-University students were asked to draw the path a moving object would follow in several different situations.
-Over half of the students, including many who had taken physics courses, evidenced striking misconceptions about the motion of objects.
-In particular, many students believed that even in the absence of external forces, objects would move in curved paths.
-The sample comprised 47 students, 15 of which had no formal physics education, 22 of which had high school physics, and 10 of which had college-level physics.
+47 US-based university students (15 without formal physics education, 22 with high school physics, and 10 with university-level physics) were asked to draw the path a moving object would follow in several different situations.
+Over half of the students evidenced striking misconceptions: many believed that even in the absence of external forces, objects would move in curved paths.

 Limit Less Campaign